kenneth1870/JavaScript30/README.md

 ### Day 27: 14 Jul 208
  Understood the basics behind the "Click and Drag to Scroll" challenge. element.offsetLeft play a great role in this logic.

+### Day 28: 15 Feb 2017
+Finished the fantastic video speed controller UI challenge today.
+These offset properties are pretty important for proper aligments.
+For block-level elements, `offsetTop`, `offsetLeft`, `offsetWidth`, and `offsetHeight` describe the border box of an element relative to the `offsetParent`.
+The `offsetParent` element is the nearest ancestor that has a position other than static.